alshedivat/al-folio/_projects/6_project.md

     </div>
 </div>
 <div class="caption">
-    Prototype of the device shown on left.
-Flow diagram of the microprocessor and Unity demo shown on right.
+    Prototype of the device shown on top.
+Flow diagram of the microprocessor and Unity demo shown on bottom.
 </div>

 Areas of Research and Development: